uwsbel/autonomy-research-testbed/docs/design/launch_system.md

 ## `art_launch/`

 This is where the main launch file is held: [`art.launch.py`](../../workspace/src/common/launch/art_launch/launch/art.launch.py).
+This is a common launch file through which most services will go through. `art_launch` accomplishes two tasks:

+1. It will create a [composable node container](https://docs.ros.org/en/galactic/How-To-Guides/Launching-composable-nodes.html).
+2. It will include all other orchestration launch files.

 The only purpose of this file is to define system wide parameters (e.g. `LaunchConfigurations`, `LaunchDescriptions`, etc.).
 This will allow all orchestrators to know which specific packages to launch, and which to ignore.
 Following this, ther remainder of the general setup is left to the `art_shared_launch`.

-## `art_shared_launch/`
+## `art_dev_launch/`

-This is where common conigurations are made.
-The `art_shared_launch` accomplishes a few things, which will be common across all vehicles.

-1. It will create a [composable node container](https://docs.ros.org/en/galactic/How-To-Guides/Launching-composable-nodes.html).
-2. It will include all other orchestration launch files.
+The purpose of this file is to define system wide parameters (e.g. `LaunchConfigurations`, `LaunchDescriptions`, etc.) for the `dev` service.
+This will allow all orchestrators to know which specific packages to launch, and which to ignore.
+This is currently set up to run a cone-based path following demo, but can be used to test any other packages.

 ## `launch_utils/`